GPU-Hour Cost Calculator

 Disagreement over GPU useful life is a signal about the true cost of compute and about operator economics.
 If newer generations arrive faster or rental rates fall, effective useful life shortens and per-hour cost rises.
 Watch how operators state depreciation schedules and how quickly prior-generation rental rates decline.

 Market read: the depreciation schedule is a hidden driver of compute cost and operator margin.
 Evidence discipline: state the purchase price, useful life, and utilization behind any per-hour cost, and treat schedules as assumptions, not facts.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Treating a GPU’s hourly cost as fixed.
 Most of it is recovered purchase cost spread over an assumed life and utilization — change either and the cost moves a lot.
 Assuming a long life also ignores that a newer chip can make an older one uncompetitive well before it physically wears out.